yeti-switch/doc/en/web-interface/billing/invoice_templates.rst

 Placeholders will be replaced with actual data during PDF document generation.
 System can store many different templates and you can choose desired template for each account independently.

-.. warning:: It is highly recommeded to use LibreOffice to create/edit invoice templates.
+.. warning:: It is highly recommended to use LibreOffice to create/edit invoice templates.

 Invoice Template attributes
 ```````````````````````````
     Id
-        Unique invoice temlpate id.
+        Unique invoice template id.
     Name
         Unique invoice template name.
     Filename